Legion of Mary: Meetings

 The Praesidia normally meet weekly; larger entities normally monthly or more rarely.

-For all sessions, the Altar of the Legion is set up.
-It has a statue of the Virgin Mary (represented standing on a globe, her arms extended, crushing the serpent with her foot), which is placed on a white tablecloth, which has "Legio Mariae" written on it.
-On the two sides of the statue are placed two vases with flowers, often roses (the flower connected with Mary).
+In all sessions, an Altar of the Legion is set up.
+It has a statue of the Virgin Mary (represented as standing on a globe, her arms extended, crushing the serpent with her foot), which is placed upon a white tablecloth with "Legio Mariae" written on it.
+On each side of the statue are placed two vases with flowers, often roses (a flower symbolising Mary).
 On the front ends of the cloth are two candlesticks with burning candles.
-On the right side of Mary, the Vexillum Legionis is placed.
+To the right side of Mary is placed the Vexillum Legionis.

-During meetings, all the prayers of the Tessera are said.
-The sessions start out with the introductory prayers to the Holy Spirit and to Mary.
-They include five decades of the Rosary.
+During meetings, the prayers of the Tessera are said in full.
+Sessions begin with introductory prayers to the Holy Spirit and to Mary, including five decades of the Rosary.
 The next part of the session includes a spiritual reading and administrative matters.
-The members tell briefly how they fulfilled their tasks assigned to them at the previous session.
+Members tell briefly how they fulfilled tasks assigned to them at the previous session.
 They also discuss and/or read a chapter from the Handbook of the Legion.
-Then, the Catena Legionis is prayed, and the Spiritual Director or, if absent, the President holds a short sermon about spiritual matters (allocutio).
-Finally, the new tasks for the legionaries are distributed.
-Each meeting ends with the concluding prayers of the Tessera and a prayer for Duff's beatification.
+Then, the Catena Legionis is prayed, and the Spiritual Director (or, if absent, the President), preaches a short sermon on spiritual matters (allocutio).
+Finally, new tasks for Legionaires are distributed.
+Each meeting ends with concluding prayers of the Tessera, and a prayer for Duff's beatification.

-Vexillium Legionis
+Vexillum Legionis

-The Vexillum Legionis (English:the standard of the legion) is placed.
-The vexillum is made out of metal and onyx and shows the Holy Spirit in the form of a dove as well as the Miraculous Medal.
+The Vexillum Legionis (English: Standard of the Legion) is placed on the Altar of the Legion at every meeting.
+The vexillum is made out of metal and onyx, and shows the Holy Spirit in the form of a dove, as well as the Miraculous Medal.The staff is set in a glove which, for use on a table, stands on a square base.
+The whole design conveys the idea that the world is to be conquered by the Holy Spirit acting through Mary and her children.